Mlapalus/meteo-typescript/README.md

 npm install
 ```

-Create a .env file withe a clone of the .env.examble file
+Create a .env file withe a clone of the .env.example file
 Get a KEY on the site de [openweathermap.or](https://openweathermap.org)

 ## Testing